-Many typical "surface water" cities, utiliza groundwater for their industries or communities located further away (as it is the case of Asuncion, in Paraguay, Santa Fe in Argentina and Ciudad Guayana in Venezuela).
+Many typical "surface water" cities, utilize groundwater for their industries or communities located further away from the river shores (as it is the case of Asuncion, in Paraguay, Santa Fe in Argentina and Ciudad Guayana in Venezuela).

-All these cities could continue to expand the use of their aquifers or obtain all their water from the nearby water bodies.
+All these cities could continue to expand the use of their aquifers or obtain all their water from the nearby surface water bodies.